Mary BerryRECIPES

 Step-by-Step Instructions

-1. Preheat your oven to 180°C (160°C fan/350°F/Gas 4).
-Lightly grease and line a 30 x 23cm (12 x 9 inch) traybake tin with baking parchment, ensuring the parchment comes up over the sides for easy lifting.
+1. Preheat your oven to 180°C (160°C fan/Gas Mark 4).
+Grease and line a 30 x 23cm (12 x 9 inch) traybake tin with baking parchment, ensuring it overhangs slightly for easy removal.

 Perfect Substitutions